-In Australia, the Thinking Science program is gathering momentum, with a large research project being carried out at the University of Western Australia (Dullard & Oliver 2012, Oliver et al 2012).
+In Australia, the Thinking Science program is popular, with a large with over 100 participating schools (Dullard & Oliver 2012, Oliver et al 2012).

-In Queensland, Cognitive Architecture is taking a lead role in the growing network of Thinking Science schools and supports the network by coordinating professional learning days, mentoring teachers and supporting technicians and by maintaining the program’s online presence.
+Cognitive Architecture is taking a lead role in the growing network of Thinking Science schools and supports the network by coordinating professional learning days, mentoring teachers and supporting technicians, and by maintaining the program's online presence.

 Adey, P. (2006) A model for the professional development of teachers of thinking.
 Thinking Skills and Creativity, 1(1), 49-56.

 Adey, P., Shayer, M. & Yates, C. (1995) Thinking Science: Student and teachers' materials for the CASE intervention.
 Second edition.
 London: Nelson.

 Dullard, H. & Oliver, M.C.
 (2012) 'I can feel it making my brain bigger': Thinking Science Australia.
 Teaching Science 58(2), 7-11.

 Gordon, N., Smith, T. & Oliver, M.C.
 (2013) Thinking Science in the Smart State.
 Queensland Science Teacher, 39(1), 4-7.